Journeys of Distinction is a trading name of Luxury Sleuth Ltd

 The General Data Protection Regulation, GDPR, deadline of 25th May 2018 addresses the way many businesses look at, collect, process and use any personal data in their business.

 GDPR aims to further protect the privacy rights and interests of citizens and replaces all data protection laws for EU members, including the UK’s own Data Protection Act (2018).

 It is to ensure that all countries that trade with or within the EU process personal data in the same way and have similar and fair penalties for breaches in data protection.

-One of the main changes is around the different legal premise for which data can be processed.
+One of the main changes is around the different legal premises for which data can be processed.
 There are six in all but for the purposes of marketing we are concerned with either ‘Consent’ or ‘Legitimate Interest’.

 If a business decides to use consent it would need to have opt-in permission from all contacts.
 There is a move away from ‘implied’ consent to ‘explicit/unambiguous’ consent.
-Pre ticked boxes will be replaced by the active ticking of an un-ticked box or a ‘clear affirmative action’.
+Pre ticked boxes will be replaced by the active ticking of an un-ticked box or a ‘clear affirmative action.
 Journeys of Distinction already rely on this approach.

-A business can also use the legitimate interest precedent for their direct marketing particularly where they would like to contact employees of Public/Private limited companies or local authorities with a B2B communication.
+A business can also use the legitimate interest precedent for their direct marketing, particularly where they would like to contact employees of Public/Private limited companies or local authorities with a B2B communication.
 In this respect they would conduct their marketing on an unsubscribe/opt-out basis.
 Journeys of Distinction already rely on this approach from the PECR 2013 regulations which are still in effect.

 1) We are clear why we need data at the point of collection